The Computer Cellar’s Most Frequently Asked Questions

 A) No, so if you’re looking for a warranty-covered repair, check elsewhere (give TenPlus Systems a try.)
 Apple certification would deny us the ability to use a broader variety of parts including used components, or to do creative, less expensive repairs than what they “authorize”.

-Q) Do you fix PCs, or only Macs?
+Q) Do you fix only PCs?/only Macs?/Chromebooks?

 Q) Do you fix TVs/monitors?